What does Proverbs of the Bible say about Marriage?

 When marriage issues appear, it is not uncommon for various well-intended people to give advice about your marriage.
 How do you determine if that advice is sound?
 The topic Good Counsel may help with that understanding.

 Hearing the Voice of God

-I don't know what issues brought you to this webpage, but I think you will find A Topical Treasury of Proverbs to be very practical.
-The book is just verses from Proverbs but they are organized so you can find the subjects easily.
+I don't know what issues brought you to this website, but I think you will find A Topical Treasury of Proverbs to be very practical.
+This book is just verses from Proverbs but they are organized so you can more easily remain focused on your concerns.
 "The wise person accepts instructions" (Proverbs 10:8).